Massachusetts Workers Compensation Lawyer

-If you are disabled from working due to the work accident, you have the right to be paid for your lost wages.
+If you are disabled from working due to the work accident or at least five days (they do not have to be consecutive), you have the right to be paid for your lost wages.
 The weekly benefits you can receive is based on your average weekly wage (AWW).
 This amount takes into account your gross earnings for the last 52 weeks prior to the accident, and then that number is divided by 52 to arrive at your average weekly wage.

 If you are totally disabled from working, then you may collect temporary total disability benefits (TTD).
 This amount is 60% of your average weekly wage.
 Massachusetts law caps these benefits at 3 years.

 If you are temporarily partially disabled (TPD) from working, then you can receive 75% of your TTD rate.
 Massachusetts workers compensation law caps these rates at 4 years.

 These benefits are not subject to state or federal taxes.